killerbee13/TIS-100-CXX/README.md

-"validation successful" and a score, in the format `cycles/nodes/instructions/flags`, where flags may be `a` for achievement, `c` for cheat, i.e. a solution which does not pass all random tests, and `z` for a solution that passes < 5% of the random tests (meaning that it made no real effort to pass any).
+"validation successful" and a score, in the format `cycles/nodes/instructions/flags`, where flags may be `a` for achievement, `c` for cheat, i.e. a solution which does not pass all random tests, and `h` for a solution that passes < 5% of the random tests (meaning that it made no real effort to pass any).

 If it does not pass, it will instead print the inputs and outputs